-Andrea Cossu is a Lecturer in Microbiology within the Department of Natural Sciences at Middlesex University.
-Andrea joined Middlesex University as a Lecturer in August 2019 after working as Scientist at the National Institute for Biological Standards and Control.
-He had previously been working in USA for several years where he was a Postdoctoral Research Associate at the University of Massachusetts, Amherst and at the University of California, Davis.
+Andrea Cossu is a Senior Lecturer in Microbiology within the Department of Natural Sciences at Middlesex University.
+Andrea joined Middlesex University after working as a Scientist at the National Institute for Biological Standards and Control (NIBSC), a government agency which is part of the Medicines and Healthcare products Regulatory Agency (MHRA).
+He previously worked in USA for several years where he was a Postdoctoral Research Associate at the University of Massachusetts, Amherst (UMass) and then at the University of California, Davis (UCDavis).

 English, Italian, Sardinian

-Andrea is an experienced microbiologist with skills and interests in molecular biology, food safety, applied microbiology, sanitisation, disinfection, sterilisation, food chemistry and engineering, bio-active polymers and photonics.
+Andrea is an experienced microbiologist with skills and interests in molecular biology, food safety, applied microbiology, disinfection/sterilisation, food chemistry and engineering, bio-active polymers and photonics.

 Andrea’s research has focussed on different aspects of the applied microbiology.
 Research carried out included: the use of new photosensitization technologies to inactivate microbes in wash-water from fresh produce and the quantitative correlation between oxidative stress biomarkers and survived bacteria; the use of rechargeable antimicrobial films for surface disinfection and destruction of bacterial biofilms; the rapid detection of low numbers of pathogens in food matrices with conventional PCR and RTi-qPCR without enrichment by removal of PCR inhibitors using bentonite coated charcoal and soluble starch; the encapsulation of novel controlled-release emulsions in buccal films against fungal oral infections.View more publications